sporadic-labs/phaser-lifecycle-plugin/README.md

 ## Similar Work

-samme's nice [phaser-plugin-update](https://github.com/samme/phaser-plugin-update) is similar, but just focused on update, whereas our use case requires more of Phaser's life cycle hooks.
+samme's nice [phaser-plugin-update](https://github.com/samme/phaser-plugin-update) is similar, but just focused on update, whereas our use case required more of Phaser's life cycle hooks.